Living with Bears

 Possible Health Concerns

 Canine distemper — This viral disease consists of fever, loss of appetite, coughing, and eye and nose discharge.

 - Black bears are top-level predators capable of killing or seriously injuring humans, and the department is committed to public education to help people learn how to behave responsibly and live safely in proximity to bears.

 - Black bears are classified as big game animals.
 They may not be killed without a valid hunting license except in self-defense or where livestock has been killed.
 See Arizona Game and Fish Department Hunting Regulations.

-- State law prohibits firing a gun within a quarter-mile of an occupied residence or building without the permission of the owner.
+- State law prohibits discharging a firearm, bow/arrow, or crossbow within a quarter-mile of an occupied residence or building without the permission of the owner.

 - Check your local city ordinances, but most cities ban shooting firearms within city limits.
 Some cities ban the use of slingshots, BB guns, air guns, or bows.